 Aim, at the least, to take a week off every six months or so.
 And, as soon as you decide when to take this time off, mark it on the calendar and block it off to avoid scheduling anything else during that time.

 If you can, do this at the beginning of the year.
 That way, as clients start to book your services, you can pull up your calendar and let them know when you can start and complete projects.
 Then, check in each quarter with yourself to make sure your days and weeks off are still the days and weeks you want to do take.

 2. Communicate With Your Clients

 At the one month out mark, start letting your clients that you’ll be unavailable during that week.
 With this much notice, both you and they can plan to arrange project schedules to accommodate your week off.
 In the worse scenario, you could always shift your week a bit, but do you best to avoid this if possible—chances are, if you “shift” your week, you’ll end up skipping it.

 If a client needs work taken care of even while you’re gone, work with one of your trusted copywriting colleagues to cover you during this time.
 Be sure, of course, that this is a copywriter whose work you respect and whose ethics you trust—you don’t want to come back to find your client poached, after all.

 At the one-week-out mark, start sending out emails to all of your clients (even ones you’re not currently working with) and any recruiting contacts to let them know the dates during which you’ll be unavailable.
 That way, they won’t think you’re ignoring them if you don’t respond when they try to get in touch with you that week.

 A Note on Out of Office Messages

-Before you leave, do not set away messages for your email, telephone, or social media.
-Initially, it might seem like a good idea to let any prospective clients who contact you during that week know that you’re away.
+Before you leave, set away messages for your email.
 However, remember that you’re also telling anyone who gets in contact with you that you’re not at home.

 3. Plan for When You’re Back